Economy of the Ming dynasty: Tax increases, peasant escapes and uprisings

 The colonies of soldier-peasants were on the verge of disappearing, leading to a significant decrease in the state treasury's income from military settlements.
 Originally, these settlements contributed almost two-thirds of the state's income from agriculture, but now it had fallen to only one-tenth of its original size.
 This decline also resulted in the disintegration of the small peasant class who directly paid taxes to the state.
 Instead, they were replaced by dependents of large landowners.
 These tenants were no longer direct taxpayers, but rather fulfilled tax obligations for their lords.
 They paid rent amounting to half of their harvest, and also had to fulfill various customary labor obligations.

 With the dwindling number of peasant taxpayers and the increasing number of people relying on the state treasury, the Ming authorities faced a shortage of revenue.
 Even attempts to raise additional revenue, such as the sale of Buddhist temple lands, were not enough.
 The emperors' efforts to increase revenue were also met with resistance from within the state apparatus.
 During the Wanli era (1573–1620), eunuchs who were responsible for collecting fees and taxes faced opposition from local officials, sometimes resulting in imprisonment or even death.

 Merchants were able to evade various additional charges and fees by shifting markets and trade routes.
-As a result, the only option left was to increase taxes on farmers, causing the taxes on private land to reach the same level as those on state land.
+The only option left was to increase taxes on farmers, causing the taxes on private land to reach the same level as those on state land.
 This naturally led to discontent among the population.

 Peasants who lost their land, especially in the northern and central provinces, fled to the mountains and became bandits.
 Large-scale uprisings also occurred, such as the peasant revolt that began in 1507 in the provinces of Hubei and Hunan and lasted until 1512.
 In 1513, an uprising broke out in Jiangxi Province, with rebel detachments reaching tens of thousands of fighters and spreading into the provinces of Zhejiang and Fujian.
 Prolonged unrest also affected the provinces of Sichuan and Shandong.
 These peasant movements were typically spontaneous and disorganized, lacking clear goals or slogans.
 The peasants' struggle was against oppression by local authorities, landlords, and moneylenders, and was sometimes supported by miners, soldiers, and urban poor.
 These movements were often led by educated but unsuccessful members of the middle class.

 Revolts were most common in Shaanxi, Gansu, Shandong, and parts of Henan provinces.
 In southwestern China, the Miao and Yao ethnic groups also resisted the Ming regime for many years.
 Despite occasional concessions, such as tax reductions and amnesties, the tide of peasant unrest continued to rise.
 Eventually, in 1644, Li Zicheng's rebel army overthrew the government in northern China and captured Beijing.